TravorFors/TravorFors.github.io/_pages/about.md

 From my point of view, medical imaging can build up a link between the structure and the physic laws.
 Functional imaging re-defined what imaging approaches can do since 1990s.
 Machine learning methods, on the other hand, are considered by most of the pioneers in the field to be leading a second revolution in imaging.
 An age for medical imaging changing the definition of medicine is coming into the skyline. <br />

-Yesterday we savages did the surgery like swallowing meats and bones.
-Today we design the surgery with a static knowledge bank like a instruction manual.
+Yesterday we savages did the surgery like swallowing meats and bones in a feast.
+Today we design the surgery with a static knowledge banks like a instruction manual, experience is all we have.
 We may design the clinical protocol under the guidance of accurate understandings of individuals and have a proper interaction with dynamic behaviors of our patient, like epicures remembering how the spikes criss-crosses in the carp meat.
 For this vision, Medical Imaging is all your need. <br />

 # 📝 Projects
 - Fast Clinal Examination of Antibiotic Infections: Image analysis script & Fast Strain Identification <br />